 Psychology Concept #34: Von Restorff Effect

 The Von Restorff Effect is the idea that people are also most likely to remember things that stand out from the rest, like this:

 Try to create contrast and isolate things on your landing page that you want to draw attention to.

 Psychology Concept #35: Deictic Gaze

-Deictic Gaze is known as joint visual attention, where people look where attention is drawn.
+Deictic Gaze, which is also known as joint visual attention, explains why people instinctively look to where their attention is drawn.
 Here’s what I mean: